-The underlying financial results for the Group (excluding the above FRS102 impacts) show a surplus of £544k.
+The underlying financial results for the Group (excluding the above Pension and Merger related costs) shows a deficit of £277k.

-The Group has an accumulated reserve liability of £9,936k and cash and short term investment balances of £557k.
+The Group has an accumulated reserve liability of £3,674k and cash and short term investment balances of £162k.
 The Group accumulates reserves and cash balances in order to create a contingency fund, and has sufficient cash resources for the foreseeable future.

-Tangible fixed asset additions during the year amounted to £4,144k.
-This was split between land and buildings acquired of £3,737k and equipment purchased of £407k.
-In the main, this related to refurbishments to the College's STEM Centre, costing £5m over the last couple of years, and a refurbishment of the main campus library of £1m.
+Tangible fixed asset additions during the year amounted to £412k.
+This was split between land and buildings acquired of £339k and equipment purchased of £73k.
+In the main, this related to the refurbishment of the College's Langtree Street site, for use as part of the Northern Logistics Academy.

 The Group has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2015/16 the FE funding bodies provided 71% of the Group's total income.
+In 2016/17 the FE funding bodies provided 71% of the Group's total income.